About the Centre for Tuberculosis Research

 The overall mission of the Centre for Tuberculosis Research at Karolinska Institutet is to stimulate and facilitate the interactions between TB researchers at KI with different research focus.

 These interactions will bring together different research expertise, lead to a broader and integrated understanding of the disease, and promote the identification and planning of new multi-disciplinary research projects at KI.
 This centre will also improve KI’s visibility in the field of TB research.
+Director of the centre is the SIM group leader Knut Lönnroth.

 The centre will bring together TB research expertise at, network with external institutions, and serve as a hub for international collaboration in several research themes, including: